vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

     "club_spongebob_2-1.webp",
 ], popout=false) }}

-But once inside, he found out that indeed he couldn't physically "fit in" the clubhouse and was now squished next to Bob and Patrick.
+But once inside, he found out that, indeed, he couldn't physically "fit in" the clubhouse and was now squished next to Bob and Patrick.

 {{ gallery(images=[
     "club_spongebob_3-0.webp",